Titanic's Original Design Plans to Be Made Public for the First Time

 Hundreds of thousands of original design plans, blueprints, and historical documents relating to the Titanic and its sister ships are to be made publicly accessible for the first time, as part of a major digitisation project by National Museums NI.
 The "From Drawing Board to Slipway" initiative will open up the vast Harland and Wolff archive β held at the Ulster Folk Museum β to researchers, educators, and the general public through digital platforms and community engagement.

 The project, funded by the National Lottery Heritage Fund, the Pilgrim Trust, the Wolfson Foundation, and The National Archives, represents a landmark moment for Belfast's shipbuilding heritage and for maritime history more broadly.
+For a city that built the most famous ship in history, the decision to make these materials freely available is both a cultural milestone and a statement of civic pride.

 Despite enormous public interest in the Titanic and in Belfast's shipbuilding heritage, access to the archive had previously been restricted to academics and researchers due to the sheer scale of the collection and limited resources for cataloguing and digitisation.
 The "From Drawing Board to Slipway" project addresses this directly, making the materials available online and through educational resources and community engagement programmes.